dpurgin/harbour-callrecorder/README.md

 ####Details Page

 This page allows to listen to the recording.
 Player is situated in the lower part of the page.
-If an error occured, player is replaced with textual error description.
+If an error occurred, player is replaced with textual error description.
 The recording can be seeked through using the progress bar above the Play button.

 ####About Page